Optimal Stopping via Randomized Neural Networks: Optimal stopping via randomized neural networks

-While the parameters $\vartheta$ of the hidden layer are randomly set, the parameters $\theta_n$ of the last layer are found by minimizing the squared error of the difference between conditional expectation of the discounted future price and the approximation function.
-This is equivalent to finding $\theta_n$ which minimizes $\E_\Q[(c_{\theta_n}(x^{i}_{n}, n) - \alpha U_{n+1})^2|X_{n} = x^{i}_{n}]$ for each date $n$ in $\{1,2,\dots, n-1\}$.
-The backward recursive Monte Carlo approximating of this expectation at time $n$ yields the loss function
+While the parameters $\vartheta$ of the hidden layer are set randomly, the parameters $\theta_n$ of the last layer are found by minimizing the squared error of the difference between conditional expectation of the discounted future price and the approximation function.
+This is equivalent to finding $\theta_n$ which minimizes $\mathbb{E}[(c_{\theta_n}(x^{i}_{n}, n) - \alpha U_{n+1})^2|X_{n} = x^{i}_{n}]$ for each time $n$ in $\{1,2,\dots, N-1\}$.
+The backward recursive Monte Carlo approximation of this expectation at time $n$ yields the loss function

 As the approximation function $c_{\theta_n}$ is linear in the parameters $\theta_n$, the minimizer can be found by ordinary least squares.
-It can be expressed by the following closed form, which is well defined under standard assumptions (see Theorems \ref{thm: conv LS 1} and \ref{thm: conv LS 2})
+It is given by the following closed form expression, which is well defined under the standard assumptions (see Theorems \ref{thm: conv LS 1} and \ref{thm: conv LS 2})

-\subsection{Splitting the Data Set into Training and Evaluation Set}
+\subsection{Splitting the data set into training and evaluation set}

 The parameters $\theta_n$ are determined using $50\%$ of the sampled paths (training data).
 Given $\theta_n$, the remaining $50\%$ of the sampled paths (evaluation data) are used to compute the option price.
-By definition, the continuation value $c_n$ is a conditional expectation, which is not allowed to depend on the future values $X_{n+1}$.
-If the data set was not split, this might not be satisfied, since the loss function \eqref{loss_function} uses the future values $X_{n+1}$.
+By definition, the continuation value $c_n$ is a conditional expectation, which is not allowed to depend on the future values $X_{n+k}$ for $0< k \leq N-n$.
+On the training set, this might not be satisfied, since the loss function \eqref{loss_function} uses the future values $X_{n+k}$.
 In particular, the neural network can suffer from overfitting to the training data, by memorizing the paths, instead of learning the continuation value.
-Our approach is similar to double learning for overcoming the maximization bias \cite[Section 6.7]{Sutton2018RL}.
+This is related to the maximization bias discussed in \cite[Section 6.7]{Sutton2018RL}.
+By splitting the data into an independent training and evaluation set, we can however ensure that $c_n$ evaluated on the evaluation set is independent of future values $X_{n+k}$ of the evaluation set.